 Cooperstown is a baseball town and the Baseball Hall of Fame is one of the biggest attractions.
 We visited for a family weekend in Cooperstown and it is a great town to enjoy some family time away.
-Check out the latest reviews and deals for hotels in Cooperstown.

 The Baseball Hall of Fame preserves the history of American baseball legends.
 It also is where the Hall of Fame Baseball players are inducted into the hall of fame during Hall of Fame weekend.
 There are many things to do see and do for the biggest baseball fan as well as the casual baseball fan.

 Everyone can take away something from how the history of baseball is part of the American story.
 When planning your visit the museum suggests starting with the second floor followed by the third and finally the first floor.
 We took the suggestion of the museum and followed this path.

 The Baseball Hall of Fame is a decent size and will take you a few hours to fully explore.
 It also gets busy.
 We visited on a Saturday in October and the line to enter was long before the museum opened.
 Plan on arriving at least 15-20 minutes before opening.

 Things to See at the Baseball Hall of Fame

 The first thing you should do at the Baseball Hall of Fame is get a copy of the Kids Discovery Tour.
 This is a scavenger hunt type activity that the kids can fill in as they explore the museum.

 We really had fun with this and the staff was very helpful in guiding us to the spots.
 Ask about it at the front desk when you purchase tickets.